yegor256/blog/_posts/2016/sep/2016-09-07-gradients-of-immutability.md

 [here]({% pst 2014/dec/2014-12-22-immutable-objects-not-dumb %}),
 but now it's time to make another attempt.
-Actually, the more I think about it, the more I realize that immutability is not black or white &mdash; there are a few more shades; let's take a look.
+Actually, the more I think about it, the more I realize that immutability is not black or white &mdash; there are a few more gradients; let's take a look.

 <!--more-->

+{% picture /images/2016/09/twelve-monkeys.jpg 0 Twelve Monkeys (1995) by Terry Gilliam %}

 As we agreed [here]({% pst 2016/jul/2016-07-14-who-is-object %}), an object is a **representative** of someone else